We recognize students with minoritized, historically excluded, and underserved identities are disproportionately impacted by resource insecurity.

 UO students can call any time to speak with a therapist who can provide support and connect you with resources.

-This after-hours advice nurse line is available for students whenever the health center is closed.
+This after-hours advice nurse line is available for students whenever UHS is closed.

 If it is an emergency, or if you (or a friend) are in immediate danger or feel unsafe, call 9-1-1.